Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 - **Social buzz Project**:Social Buzz is a leading social media platform that connects users with content spanning various categories, fostering vibrant discussions and interactions.
 To better understand user engagement and improve the overall user experience, I conducted an in-depth analysis of user behavior across different content categories, sentiment scores, reaction types, and content formats.
 - **Coffee shop project**
   This project analyzes sales data for an American coffee shop, examining coffee brand preferences, sales trends, demand patterns, and payment methods.
 The goal is to understand customer behavior, optimize inventory, and enhance sales strategies.
 - **Customer churn insights with SQL - Chinook Database**: In this project, I analyzed customer churn using the Chinook database, aiming to uncover key factors influencing customer retention and to develop strategies to improve it.
 The Chinook database provided a realistic and robust dataset for exploring customer behavior and churn patterns.
+- **HR project with Python and SQL**
+   This project analyzes the employee data for the HR department of Lina retail store, a Fictional store.
+The goal is to reward employee performance.

 **Key Skills:**
 - Data Visualization (Python, Excel, Power BI)